ZeonlungPun/RotatedObjectDetection/README.md

-# OrientedObjectDetection
+# RotatedObjectDetection

-Train the Oriented Object Detection model for our own datasets.
+Train the Rotated Object Detection model for our own datasets.

 This repository contain two Oriented Object Detection algorithms : YOLOV5_OOB and YOLOV7_OOB, which are modified by YOLOV5 and YOLOV7.